adlnet/xAPI-Spec/xAPI.md

 MUST be used as the account homePage.
 * If the Agent representing the OAuth consumer is not a registered application, the temporary
 credentials endpoint MUST be used as the account homePage.
-* An LRS SHOULD NOT accept a temporary credentials endpoint in the event the account name is
-from the same source as the unregistered application.
+* An LRS MUST NOT assume Agents in the event the account name is from the same source as the unregistered application.
 (Multiple unregistered applications could choose the same consumer key.
-As a result, there is no consistent way to verify this combination of temporary credentials and the account name.)Therefore, each unregistered consumer is strongly advised to use a unique consumer key.
+As a result, there is no consistent way to verify this combination of temporary credentials and the account name.)
+Therefore, each unregistered consumer is strongly advised to use a unique consumer key.

 ###### Example